highchair/artinruins-com/_property/east-side-train-tunnel.md

 Rail service dwindled as highways took over day-to-day transportation.
 In the 1950s, the second track was removed as freight service also dwindled.
 The continuation into Bristol was abandoned in 1976, and by 1981 the last train traversed the tracks.
 The ownership of the tunnel transferred from the Providence and Worcester Railroad to the State of Rhode Island in 1981, and the tunnel was closed as part of the Northeast Corridor Improvement Project shortly after.

-When construction began in 2000 to renovate 101 North Main Street and construct a new building at 2 Thomas Street, the steel doors covering the tunnel entrance under Benefit Street were painted and the old track area in front of it was cleaned up and made into a surface parking lot.
+When construction began in 2000 to renovate [101 North Main Street]({% link _property/101-north-main-st.md %}) and construct a new building at [Two Thomas Street]({% link _property/two-thomas-st.md %}), the steel doors covering the tunnel entrance under Benefit Street were painted and the old track area in front of it was cleaned up and made into a surface parking lot.

 #### Related Links & Stories